mmeka/JavaScript/README.md

 NOTE that anything over 16 digits in decimal value, precision is lost and the number is rounded off.
 <number_variable>.toFixed(12);

+let vs var vs const in scoping? how to we define these scoping for properties inside an object?

 # Operators
 mathematical, logical
 ===, ==